-The charts above reflect the progression of the PASER rating conditions of Barry County's federal-aid roads as recorded biennially since 2011.
+The charts above reflect the progression of the PASER rating conditions of Barry County's federal-aid roads as recorded biennially since 2012.
 Starting in 2017, there was a slight but steady increase in road miles rated poor that ended in 2021.
 When looked at by jurisdiction, it is apparent that this trend was due to a significant rise in Poor rated State Trunkline roads, peaked in 2021.
-Local Agency non-trunkline roads declined in Poor rated mileage from 2018 to 2022 but there has been a slight increase in 2023.
-The mileage of roads rated Good continues a cyclic trend of increase for several years followed by a marked decrease to begin another run increasing.
+Local Agency non-trunkline roads declined in Poor rated mileage from 2018 to 2022 but there has been a slight increase in 2023 and 2024.
+The mileage of non-trunkline roads rated Good continues a cyclic trend of increase for several years followed by a marked decrease to begin another run increasing.
 Each new cycle has more miles of Good rated roads than the previous one.
 The mileage of Fair rated roads has held relatively steady since the 2015 - 2016 period, though there appears to have been an increase from 2022 to 2023.
 Despite the smaller cycles within the ranges, the overall trend still appears to be toward a decrease in Poor and increase in Good rated road mileages, with each sub-cycle starting at a slightly better point than the previous one.
-Trunkline and Non-Trunkline trends are generally the same with the exception the increase in Poor rated trunkline roads that started in 2019 and declined only slightly in 2022.
+Trunkline roads have been trending toward more poor rated miles and fewer good rated miles since 2021.

-When looking at township breakdowns from 2023 on the following pages, it can be seen that in most jurisdictions the largest share of Federal Aid roads are rated Fair, with Poor and Good roads alternating the predominance of the remainder depending upon the jurisdiction.
+When looking at township breakdowns from 2024 on the following pages, it can be seen that in most jurisdictions the largest share of Federal Aid roads are rated Fair or Good, with Poor generally the lowest quantity.
 This is a change from the recent past when "Good" rated roads were consistently the smallest component of Federal Aid miles in Barry County.